graphql-java/graphql-java-page/versioned_docs/version-v22/data-fetching.md

   of a field to control what values it returns.

 * ``<T> T getGraphQLContext()`` - the context object is set up when the query is first executed and stays the same over the lifetime of the query.
-The context can be any value and is typically used to give each data fetcher some calling context needed when trying to get field data.
+The context is a map that can contain any value and is typically used to give each data fetcher some calling context needed when trying to get field data.
 For example the current user credentials or the database connection parameters could be contained with a context object so that data fetchers can make business layer calls.
 One of the key design decisions you have as a graphql system designer is how you will use context in your fetchers if at all.
 Some people use a dependency framework that injects context into